FreeBSD manual

 Die if the pack contains broken links.
 For internal use only.

-Die if the pack contains broken objects.
-If the pack contains a
+Die if the pack contains broken objects, but unlike --strict, don't

-tree pointing to a .gitmodules blob that does not exist, prints the
+.gitmodules blob that does not exist, prints the hash of that blob

-hash of that blob (for the caller to check) after the hash that
+(for the caller to check) after the hash that goes into the name of

-goes into the name of the pack/idx file (see "Notes").
+the pack/idx file (see "Notes").

 --threads=<n>